Groceries on a Cold Day

-The front door to the grand Loblaws grocery store has a sign instructing patrons to please use the side door.
+The front entrance to the grand grocery store has a sign instructing patrons to please use the side door.
 Young and old, tall and short, each character approaching either reads the sign and then disappointingly tries the door or tries the door and then reads the sign in shock.
 A little frustrated, everyone makes their way to the side of the building.

 Shoppers keep exiting that very same door.
 Those that want to enter look as if they have been unfairly treated.
 One girl watches studiously as another reads the sign and tries the locked door with no success.
 Once she is alone, she does the same with the same results.